 - VA loans: VA loans provide flexible, low-interest mortgages for members of the U.S. military (active duty and veterans) and their families.

 - USDA loans: USDA loans help moderate- to low-income borrowers who meet certain income limits buy homes in rural, USDA-eligible areas.

 - Jumbo loans: Jumbo mortgages are home loan products that fall outside FHFA borrowing limits.
 Jumbo loans are more common in higher-cost areas where home prices are often on the higher end.

 First-time homebuyer programs in Nevada

 The Nevada Housing Division (NHD) has a variety of programs to help low- and moderate-income buyers purchase homes.

 Home Is Possible program

 If you’re a veteran, active duty military member, in the National Guard or a surviving spouse, you may be eligible for a 30-year, fixed-rate VA or USDA mortgage with a below-market interest rate through the Home Is Possible for Heroes program.
 You don’t need to be a first-time homebuyer, but you may not own other property, and the home must be a primary residence.

-If you’re a licensed full-time teacher in a Nevada public school, you may be eligible for homebuying assistance through the Home Is Possible for Teachers program.
+If you’re a licensed full-time teacher in a Nevada public school, you may be eligible for home buying assistance through the Home Is Possible for Teachers program.
 You need not be a first-time buyer.
 The program provides $7,500 toward a down payment or closing costs.

-Your income must not exceed $98,500.
+Your income must not exceed $105,000 for a single buyer and $135,000 for two or more borrowers.
 The minimum credit score required is 660 for an FHA loan, 640 for a VA or USDA loan.
-There is a fee of $755.
+You cannot own another property at the time of closing.